well-id/dliswriter/docs/developerguide/writingfile/passingdata.rst

 Note that because creating the required structure is the responsibility of the library, not the user, it is assumed that the provided data will not match the needed structure.
-In order to create the (chunks of) structured numpy array needed for Frame Data, the source data must be copied.
+In order to create the (chunks of) structured numpy array needed for :ref:`Frame Data`, the source data must be copied.
 The ``SourceDataWrapper`` objects copy only as much data as are needed to define a single data chunk for writing.
 When that chunk is exhausted, the 'used' data are discarded and a new chunk is loaded.